wariroja/welldone/README.md

 - Take payments

-- Marketing using customers past visit's data
+- Marketing using customers past visits' data

 - Easy to use interface